herissondev/herisson.dev/priv/posts/2023/11-28-how-the-blog-was-built.md

 %{
-  title: "Hello World!",
+  title: "Building this blog",
   author: "Jaime Iniesta",
-  tags: ~w(hello),
+  tags: ~w(Elixir Phoenix NimblePublisher),
-  description: "Our first blog post is here"
+  description: "Short post on the technologies used to build this blog and portfolio."
 }
 ---
 Yes, this is **the post** you've been waiting for.